Table of Contents

 A risk assessment framework for bird infestation on historic buildings focuses on identifying exposure, evaluating impact, and prioritizing protection without damaging sensitive structures.
 Key risk areas include rooftops, ledges, drainage systems, and architectural features where birds tend to roost and nest.
 Each zone should be assessed for safety risk, structural impact from droppings and corrosion, and compliance concerns tied to preservation standards.
 Unlike industrial sites, historic properties require non-invasive, continuous deterrence that protects materials while reducing repeat exposure.
 The goal is to prevent nesting before it starts, maintain consistent coverage across all vulnerable areas, and monitor system performance to avoid gaps that allow birds to return.

-Plan for Long-Term Coverage
+Plan for Continuous Bird Deterrence Coverage

 Bird behavior does not follow maintenance cycles.
 Operational control requires continuous protection.

 When bird activity is treated as a pest issue, facilities stay stuck in cleanup mode.
 When it is treated as an operational risk, prevention becomes the priority and disruption drops sharply.
+Teams can also use the bird deterrent cost calculator to estimate how recurring cleanup, access issues, and maintenance needs affect long-term facility costs.

 Symterra Pulse supports this shift by providing real-time visibility into deterrent system performance.
 It identifies weak zones and system faults before birds create safety, compliance, or asset risks.
 With verified deterrence, bird control becomes part of operational risk management rather than a recurring nuisance.